zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 In 2013, the UN has launched the first UAV mission to help protect civilians in the Democratic Republic of Congo (UN News).

-Read this article for more information: https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un and https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr
+Read this [article](https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un) for more information: and [article 2](https://news.un.org/en/story/2013/12456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr)

 #### Humanitarian Drone Guidelines

 "The most promising uses of drones include:
-• Mapping
+1. Mapping
-• Delivering lightweight essential items to remote or hard- to-access locations
+2. Delivering lightweight essential items to remote or hard- to-access locations
-• Supporting damage assessments
+3. Supporting damage assessments
-• Increasing situational awareness
+4. Increasing situational awareness
-• Monitoring changes"
+5. Monitoring changes"
 (Relief Web)